17 Ways to Make the Most of Your Writing Time – Even When It’s Limited

 Although it’s great to read books on the craft of writing and to connect with other writers, these aren’t things you should be doing during your writing session itself.
 (The same goes for Googling writing courses in your area, taking a nostalgic look at your old notebook, or planning a shortlist of agents you want to send your as-yet-unwritten novel to.)

-While all the activity that surrounds writing can be fun and worthwhile, it’s all too easy to get sucked into flicking through Writing Magazine instead of actually making progress with your current project.
+While all the activity that surrounds writing can be fun and worthwhile, it’s all too easy to get sucked into flicking through writing magazines or chatting to other writers on Twitter instead of actually making progress with your current project.

 #16: Think About Your Writing Frequently